nf-core/smrnaseq/README.md

 **NB:** Single hyphen (core Nextflow option)

+### `--seqCenter`
+Text about sequencing center which will be added in the header of output bam files.
+Note that no blank is allowed!

 ### `-resume`
 Specify this when restarting a pipeline.
 Nextflow will used cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.